 I started thinking about motivation and desire.
 These are two factors in a player’s mental game that effects play more than the physical aspects of football.
 It is really tough to coach desire but as coaches we can certainly persuade and motivate a player to push their limits to strive for and achieve greatness.

 As I looked back over many playing and coaching football seasons, I started to see how I and others have motivated youth football players in the past.
-Here are some examples:
+Here are some examples of motivating youth football players:

 - Passion – rah rah cheerleading coach, pre-game speeches